cocos/cocos-docs/en/scripting/setup.md

     ![add script component](setup/add-script-component2.png)

+## Script Renaming

-> **Note**: the component name of a script component is the name of the class defined in the script, not the script file name.
+The component name of a script component is the name of the class defined in the script, not the script file name.
 The class name of the script will be the same as the script file name when the script is created, but if there are changes to the script file name/class name afterward, the two are not automatically synchronized, and can be manually synchronized, if needed.

-Using `say-hello.ts` as an example, if it is renamed to `hello` in the **Assets** panel, notice that the script component name in the **Inspector** panel is still the original name, **SayHello**, only the script name has changed to `hello`:
+Using `say-hello.ts` above as an example, if it is renamed to `hello` in the **Assets** panel, notice that the script component name in the **Inspector** panel is still the original name, **SayHello**, only the script name has changed to `hello`:

 ![change-scriptname](setup/change-scriptname.png)